 Our future financial performance and success are dependent in large part upon our ability to implement our business strategy successfully.
 Our business strategy envisions several initiatives, including driving revenue growth and enhancing operating results by increasing customer adoption of our products by targeting high-growth segments with commercial and system-level products.
-We may not be able to implement our business strategy affected.
+We may not be able to implement our business strategy successfully or achieve the anticipated benefits of our business plan.
+If we are unable to do so, our long-term growth and profitability may be adversely affected.
 Even if we are able to implement some or all of the initiatives of our business plan successfully, our operating results may not improve to the extent we anticipate, or at all.
 In addition, to the extent we have misjudged the nature and extent of industry trends or our competition, we may have difficulty in achieving our strategic objectives.
 Any failure to implement our business strategy successfully may adversely affect our business, financial condition and results of operations.
 In addition, we may decide to alter or discontinue certain aspects of our business strategy at any time.

-Our ability to implement our business strategy could also be affected by a number of factors beyond our control, such as increased competition, legal developments, government regulation, general economic conditions, including as a result of the COVID-19 pandemic, or increased operating costs or expenses.
+Our ability to implement our business strategy could also be affected by a number of factors beyond our control, such as increased competition, legal developments, government regulation, general economic conditions, including as a result of the COVID-19 pandemic and the ongoing war between Russia and Ukraine, or increased operating costs or expenses.